AlexandruRO45/ros_ws/README.md

 rosrun baxter_chess gazebo2tfframe.py
 ```

-In order to delete the chessboard and its components, run the command:
+To delete the chessboard and its components, run the command:
 ```
 rosrun baxter_chess delete_chessgame_h.py
 ```

 ## Contributing